OlofBlomqvist/marlowe-rs/readme.md

 - The Marlowe playground
 does not yet support using using address for parties, so if you want to parse contracts created from there, you need to use v 1.12 or convert them manually.

-- Not all example data for datums, redeemers or contracts in the iohk cardano-marlowe lib has been updated to use address but still uses PK for parties: if you want to parse those, use v 1.12.

-- Same with old marlowe instances on-chain: will not be possible to parse datum or redeemer using v 1.13+.

 ### Main Features
 - Encode/Decode Marlowe types between: MarloweDSL/Rust/Json/CborHex